 It’s interesting that Mr. Gutiérrez finds this imagined policy of family separation both repugnant and astonishing.
 He has voted consistently in favor of abortion, supporting not only the right for women to kill their unborn children for any reason, but also to make the American taxpayers cover it.

 Like most Democrats, he’s willing to use religion as a method of virtue signaling his moral superiority.
 Any time a Christian value runs counter to the progressive narrative, however, religion has no place in politics.
 But this should come as no surprise from the left; if gender and now even age and race can be fluid, then why not morality?

 As entertaining as his six-minute-long quasi-religious diatribe was, it was also entirely irrelevant.
 Given five minutes for inquiry, he failed to ask any actual question.
 Instead, he got his rant out and then left before he had to face the rebuttal.
-Thankfully, the man won’t be coming back in January.We value your comments!
-Please weigh in on our comment section below.
+Thankfully, the man won’t be coming back in January.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com